A616 road: Stocksbridge bypass

-The bypass was opened in May 1988 and is a road that links the M1 motorway at Junction 35A (and J36) to the Woodhead Pass (one of the main trans-Pennine roads from Sheffield to Manchester) bypassing the towns of Stocksbridge and Deepcar.
+The bypass was opened on Friday 13 May 1988, by the Transport Secretary, and is a road that links the M1 motorway at Junction 35A (and J36) to the Woodhead Pass (one of the main trans-Pennine roads from Sheffield to Manchester) bypassing the towns of Stocksbridge and Deepcar.
 It has been said that the Stocksbridge bypass was originally planned to be part of the M67 motorway.
+It was built by Alfred McAlpine, and designed by Scott Wilson Group.
+The 7.5 mile section cost £18 million.

+In early September 1987, two security guards from Constant Security Services of Cliffe Street, Mexborough encountered a monk figure above the Pearoyd Lane bridge.
+Two policemen, of South Yorkshire Police, visited the scene in their car two days later, and had a similar experience.

 The road is notorious for having many accidents and has been labelled a 'blackspot'.
 While the South Yorkshire police question the statement and say the road is no more dangerous than any other road of its type in Britain, judges sentencing traffic accidents have declared the road to have been built "on the cheap" and the mayor of Stocksbridge at the time of its construction declared it to be "fearfully dangerous".
 During the road's construction it was downgraded from a dual carriageway with crash barrier to a single carriage way with a passing lane.
 Since its completion there has been a 46,000-name petition demanding it be upgraded to dual carriageway.
 There are frequent head-on collisions on the bypass.

 Reports have suggested the road may appear to be safe at speeds above the 60 limit despite not being so.
 The speed limit on the A616 is enforced using a digital speed camera system called SPECS, which calculates the average speed of a vehicle over the distance travelled between two cameras using automatic number plate recognition (ANPR) technology.
 After the installation of the cameras, the proportion of people driving above the speed limit on the road dropped from 45% to 4% and only one person died between their installation in 2002 and 2005.
 This is compared with almost two a year before they were installed.
 This set of speed cameras is thought by locals not to be in current use, but nonetheless acts as a strong deterrent against speeding.
 Parts of the road have a double white line but at least two vehicles have been known to cross these leading to fatal crashes.

 There are several ghost stories attached to the Stocksbridge Bypass, including reputed apparitions of a monk and phantom children during the road's construction.
 These claims were featured in a 1994 episode of the paranormal documentary series Strange but True?, hosted by Michael Aspel.